-- 2.1.1 The ZIV control panel may be configured for Soft Intertrip or Voltage Constraint Schemes.
-Both options are suitable for connections at HV and above and are designed to ensure network limits (e.g. thermal or voltage limits) are not exceeded.
-While Voltage Constraint Schemes will apply only to generation connections, Soft Intertrip Schemes may be applied to both generation and controllable demand connections. - 2.1.2 It should be noted that the Soft Intertrip functionality of the CCP is always available (as long as POF is programmed accordingly) regardless of whether the voltage constraint function is enabled.
+This document covers Soft Intertrip and Voltage Constraint application only.
+Both options are designed to ensure network limits (e.g. thermal or voltage limits) are not exceeded.
+Voltage Constraint Schemes only apply to generation connections whereas Soft Intertrip Schemes may be applied to both generation and controllable demand connections.

+2.1.2 It should be noted that the Soft Intertrip functionality of the CCP is always available (as long as POF is programmed accordingly) regardless of whether the voltage constraint function is enabled.